-D. Pedestrian and Bicycle Crossings of Major Collectors and Arterials [MW16]
+E. Pedestrian and Bicycle Crossings of Arterials

-On all Local Entity a major Collectors US17] and Arterials (or in locations specified by the Local Entity), wherever desirable and feasible, underpass or overpass (grade separated) pedestrian and bicycle crossings shall be provided for regional/neighborhood-bike paths - especially regional trails.
+On all Local Entity arterials (or in locations specified by the Local Entity), wherever desirable and feasible, underpass or overpass (grade separated) pedestrian and bicycle crossings shall be provided for bike paths - especially regional trails.